mjscode/MInesweeper/README.md

 # MyProjects
-This contains my portfolio with projects i finished.
+This contains my portfolio with projects I finished.